angaar96/Battleship/readme.md

 Play on PC or mobile.

+Thanks to Will Esayenko on Unsplash for the background image.

 ## Instructions

 Please select your ships on your board, then press "Start Game" and place your first guess on the guess board.